• Sign Up

 Re-evaluate your needs and budget

 Once you've gotten over the initial disappointment of losing the bidding war on your dream home, take some time to re-evaluate your needs and budget.
 It's important to focus on what you can afford instead of getting caught up in the excitement of a bidding war.
-Before buying a home, keep in mind that you might need to set some money aside for additional fees
+Before buying a home, keep in mind that you might need to set some money aside for additional fees.

 If it was a matter of money, maybe other properties within your price range would be more suitable for your family.
 Or perhaps looking at foreclosures or short sales will give you more choices with similar price tags.
 Either way, don’t rush into anything – there may be another opportunity coming soon!